Welcome to today's edition of the Rush 24-7 podcast.

 They don't like the U.S. military.

-We had this, you know, Mr. Sturdley, that would this update that we did that ran this morning on the radio, and I I was I I must have watched that.
+We had this, you know, Mr. Sterdley, this update that we did that ran this morning on the radio.

 Somebody asked him, well, how are we going to defend ourselves?

-I I must have watched that my going through that part of the update with the cigar in my mouth and all.
+I must have watched that my going through that part of the update with the cigar in my mouth and just laughing myself silly at me.

-He actually so they want to get rid of the military.
+He actually, so they want to get rid of the military.

-And it's this was just convenient excuse, but what's ironic about this is that the reason they had no choice here, when the federal government supplies money to anything, it's like the mob.
+But what's ironic about this is that the reason they had no choice here, when the federal government supplies money to anything, it's like the mob.

-You have to let them operate it, they get safe.
+You have to let them operate it.

-Like the seatbelt law, the the federal government makes the states enforce seatbelt laws because of highway funds.
+Like the seatbelt law, the federal government makes the states enforce seatbelt laws because of highway funds.

 The school lunch program allows the feds, some say so, in curriculum.

-Uh this seemed very predictable to me because there's no choice.
+This seemed very predictable to me because there's no choice.

 They upheld past decisions.